rucio/rucio/doc/source/monitoring.rst

 The rse pipeline dumps data like how large is the total space, how large is the used space, how many files are saved on each RSE etc. Please fill in the jdbc connection details and Elastisearch connection details in the config file.

 More pipeline definitions can be found `here <https://github.com/feipengsy/rucio-monitoring/tree/master/scripts/logstash>`__, and users could design their own DB queries for their specific monitoring needs.
-Also users could directly import the Elasticsearch indices and Kibana dashboard from `these <https://github.com/feipengsy/rucio-monitoring/tree/master/kibana/visualization/db_dump>`__ jason files.
+Also users could directly import the Elasticsearch indices and Kibana dashboard from `these <https://github.com/feipengsy/rucio-monitoring/tree/master/kibana/visualization/db_dump>`__ json files.

 .. rubric:: Footnotes